About Romaric Philogène

 We differentiate ourselves by being a cloud company that doesn’t own any infrastructure.
 We don’t sell hardware; we sell experience.
 A layer of abstraction for developers who want to choose their cloud freely.
 So we rely on other cloud providers, and we add a home-built layer on top of it.

-Developer experience was key to build and scale internationally
+Developer experience is key to scale internationally

 Developer experience is what differentiates us the most in our industry.
 I am convinced that companies building products for developers have to fit entirely into their ecosystem and be close to how developers work.